shwanpla/ME-405-Term-Project/docs/overview.rst

    :width: 900px
    :align: center

   *Obstacle course top view.
-Dotted circles indicate optional checkpoints that can be skipped to reduce runtime, but each missed checkpoint applies a 3 second penalty to the final time.*
+The run begins at CP1 and proceeds through the numbered checkpoints in order.
+Dashed circles indicate optional bonus checkpoints that subtract 3 seconds from the final timed run.*